 Frequently Asked Questions about Trading Binary Signals

 - What is the win/lose ratio with the binary signals?
 The Strategy reports show the historical simulated winning percentage of > 50% on each currency (see disclaimer below).
+You can view more results on the TradersHelpDesk Blog.

 - Do I let the binary expire?
 I generally never wait until expiration.
 I set a profit target (usually $85 – $90 on longs and $10 to 15 on shorts) and sometimes when the chart indicate I exit even earlier.
 A trader’s job is to manage their risk and take profits, ie if price moves in your direction one strike then exit if it looks like it may go against you try to $5 in profit (breakeven trade).
 The signals are there as a guide but you are the trader and responsible for managing your trade after entry.
+In the future, I will be tracking how many winning signals expire ITM.

 - Will the signals work for other binary options providers?
 I don’t recommend any binary option provider, except Nadex Binary Options.